 - GTIN-14 (Global Trade Item Number): 14 digits

 If you don’t already know your GTIN, you can request it from the manufacturer of your product.
 But, if you manufactured the item yourself, you’ll need to register your product through the GS1 US for UPCs, or US ISBN Agency for ISBNs (for US sellers).

-As you’re looking to list new products on Amazon, keep in mind how competitive it is to sell that item.
-Looking to whether or not you need to create a new ASIN can help you determine that.
+As you look to list new products on Amazon, keep in mind how competitive that item is.
+Are there already multiple sellers offering it or are you creating a new ASIN for it?

 What to Do Next

-Identifying your Amazon ASIN number is the first step in selling on Amazon.
-Accurately matching, or creating your ASIN number is vital to making sure that your items are searchable for customers on Amazon.
+Identifying your Amazon ASIN number is the first step in listing your products on Amazon.
+It’s important you understand the process to match or create your ASIN so your items are searchable for customers.